 Thus, under this section, a transfer is fraudulent if it is not made for reasonably equivalent value and the elements of subsection (b)(ii) are shown.
-Transfers that are fraudulent under § 25-6-5(1)(b) are avoidable and recoverable from the initial transferee under §§ 25-6-8(1)(a) and 25-6-9, both of which are quoted in section III.A.i. above.
+Transfers that are fraudulent under § 25-6-5(1)(b) are avoidable under § 25-6-8(1)(a) which is quoted in section III.A.i. above.